HSact/SunPlanner/README.md

 📌 Main Features:

-✅ Retrieve weather data for a selected period: temperature, precipitation, and other parameters.
+✅ Retrieve weather data for a day or a selected period: temperature, precipitation, and other parameters.
 ✅ Calculate average temperature and precipitation by day and year.
 ✅ User-friendly interface for entering city and date ranges.
 ✅ Support for various time intervals for flexible analysis.